Skip to contents

 #> # ℹ 1 more variable: MetricID <int>

-# extract metric data
+# Extract metric data for specific metrics

 metric_data <- return_list$metric_data